michaelpatrickpurcell/prophecy/README.md

 ### Receive a Prophecy
 During this phase, the players receive a prophecy that describes an impending catastrophe that is destined to wreak havoc on some fictional world.

-The players should describe the the world in which the story is set and the nature of the catastrophe.
+The players should describe the world in which the story is set and the nature of the catastrophe.
-The catastrophe should be inevitable and significant and the effects of the catastrophe should be pervasive and disruptive.
+The catastrophe should be inevitable and significant, and the effects of the catastrophe should be pervasive and disruptive.

 Several pre-written prophecies are provided as [Modules](#modules).